HoGentTIN/linux-training-hogent/modules/network/047_inetd_xinetd.md

 will first check TCP wrappers (/etc/hosts.allow and /etc/hosts.deny) and then give control of the connection to the other daemon.
 This superdaemon is configured through `/etc/xinetd.conf` and the files in the directory `/etc/xinetd.d`.
-Let\'s first take a look at /etc/xinetd.conf.
+Let's first take a look at /etc/xinetd.conf.

     student@linux:~$ cat /etc/xinetd.conf